-When they came to the first question, each student entered an answer.
-Mrs. Chung selected a few strong answers to project to the students.
-She used the questions she had annotated in her PDF to guide discussion around the student answers.
+When your students come to the first question, they will be prompted to enter an answer.
+You can then select a few strong answers to project to your students.
+Use the questions you annotated in your PDF to guide discussion around the student answers.

 Retrying Questions to Demonstrate Mastery

-For each individual practice slide, Mrs. Chung projected strong student answers to help the students discuss and understand the material.
-After sharing a few strong answers, she used the "retry question" button, which allowed all students to start over and submit a new, improved answer.
+For each individual practice slide, you can project strong student answers to help the students discuss and understand the material.
+After sharing a few strong answers, use the "retry question" button, which allows all students to start over and submit a new, improved answer.

 Completing the Lesson & Follow-Up